muldjord/occurity/jobs/README.md

-# VisuTest update scripting help
+# VisuTest job scripting help

 ## What is contained in this folder
-This folder contains `.upd` files which contain recipe's for updates, creating updates or other maintenance jobs.
-The `.upd` files within this folder are read and parsed through the integrated VisuTest updater dialog (initiated with `u` on the keyboard).
+This folder contains `.upd` files which contain recipe's for maintenance jobs.
+The `.job` files within this folder are read and parsed through the integrated VisuTest job runner dialog (initiated with `j` on the keyboard).

 Below follows a complete description of the available commands and syntax of the VisuText update scripting language.